 My daughter loves eating squash, most especially butternut squash.
 This is the reason why we grow our own crops of butternut squash so as to save more and enjoy the perks of having it really organic, thus healthier for the family.
 But our problem arises when we have way too much harvest more than we could actually consume in a span of time.
 I was thinking of freezing them to store them longer that they may never go to waste but I’m not so sure if freezing would do well with butternut squash.
 Please enlighten me on this matter.
 Thanks!

-Butternut freezes well just like the other variants of it.
-You can have two or three options to choose from: whether to freeze it uncooked, cooked and sliced, or cooked and pureed.
+Butternut freezes well just like the other squashes.
+You have two or three options to choose from: whether to freeze it uncooked, cooked and sliced, or cooked and pureed.
 Either which way you choose, all these three methods work just right for every butternut squash you would want frozen for storage.

 Can You Freeze Butternut Squash?